aimeeu/aimee-ukasick-resume/docs/tech_writing.rst

 developer.
 As soon as my colleagues found out I had taught English as a Second Language, no matter what project I worked on I was asked to proofread UI text, write Help content, work on business requirements, and create design documentation in addition to designing, coding, and testing software.
-See my :doc:`Software Development <software
+See  :doc:`software_dev` or :doc:`resume_detailed` for more information.

 Markup
 ======